psybuglite/vcuody/content/blog/vaporwave/index.md

 date: 2019-11-11
 tags:
 - vaporwave
-- retrowave
-- future-funk
-description: I think the most trendy is the oldest.
-Vaporwave is an Internet-based microgenre that was built upon the experimental and ironic tendencies of genres such as chillwave and hypnagogic pop.
+description: I think the most trendy thing about this site is its vibrant colors.

 ---
 Welcome to Vcuody's blog.